flowchart TB

 | Capital requirement | Comparatively lower | Comparatively higher |

-- Monopoly power and product life cycle extension.
-A product in decline at home may be in growth phase abroad.
+- Monopoly power and product life-cycle extension — a product in decline at home may be in growth phase abroad (Vernon’s IPLC).

 | Benefit | Mechanism |